Afika-1/The-travel-App/README.md

 #This the Fun UI experience.
 Fun home page shows a list of fun clubs, gaming shows and other places of fun activities. then the Club with a slide show  images

 ![fun](./assets/ReadMe-images/fun.png)

+IN PROGRESS: Travel App that i'm currently building with React Native.
+This App should allow users to navigate their way in any city.
+The user will be able book accommodation,  see restaurants and fun activity offering places like clubs and game reserves.
+Lastly there'll be a transport category as well.